-Even more importantly we might use our feelings as a reason for pulling back from the career we might like to pursue.
-This unreal fear has a real effect on career progress.
-Challenging job offers have been turned down because of it.
+Almost the worst thing that can happen is for us to allow these feelings to become a reason for pulling back from the opportunities or even the careers we might like to pursue.
+I know of a number of situations where people have even turned down what seemed like a challenging job offer because of it.
 Given the view that women suffer from imposter syndrome even more than men, this could be one of the reasons we see less women reaching for what is justly theirs.
 If so, this is another good reason to talk out about the craziness of what is at play here.

 Being able to manage this gap between who we really are and the image we maintain out in the world is a vital tool.
 Awareness is everything – being alive means we should feel pain from time to time.
 Talking about this openly will help.
 Welcoming in the things that trouble us and speaking to them rather than hiding them in the closet is the route to feeling successful in life.